streamnative/kop/docs/kop.md

 docker compose up
 ```

 in the KoP project directory to start a Pulsar standalone with KoP enabled.
-The KoP has one advertised listener `127.0.0.1:19092`.
-So you can use Kafka's CLI tool to verify it like
+The KoP has a single advertised listener `127.0.0.1:19092`, so you should use Kafka's CLI tool to connect KoP like

 ```bash
 $ ./bin/kafka-console-producer.sh --bootstrap-server localhost:19092 --topic my-topic